 Since the host server is likely to have a redirect in place (i.e. from HTTP to HTTPS), it causes a redirect loop.
-However, to solve the problem, you must modify the Cloudflare Crypto settings from from Flexible to either Full (strict) or Full.
+However, to solve the problem, you must modify the Cloudflare Crypto settings from Flexible to either Full (strict) or Full.

 You may use the 'Always Use HTTPS page' rule to simply redirect the users to HTTPS without establishing a loop.
 If you choose this rule, watch out for Cloudflare forwarding URL redirection rules.
 If the domain shows itself as the destination, be vigilant and avoid creating a loop.
 If you do this, this will cause infinite redirect errors on all the affected URLs, making this problem difficult to resolve.

 There are many reasons you get a redirect loop error.
 In this guide, we have discussed the most frequent and common reasons.
 While it can be a frustrating experience to come across this error, again and again,it is indeed easy to fix the redirect loop error.

 Needless to say, when you develop a WordPress site, this is one of the most popular errors you may run into.
 Different web browsers display this redirect error message in different ways.
-Regardless of how these error messages are being displayed, all of them point towards one main issue— configuration issues in the WordPress settings that cause your site to enter into a redirection loop.
+Regardless of how these error messages are being displayed, all of them point towards one main issue— configuration issues in the WordPress settings that cause your site to enter into a redirect loop.